Partha11/flask-proxy/readme.md

 ## Overview

-**LabelBridge** is a lightweight Flask middleware that enables seamless integration between [Label Studio](https://labelstud.io/) and your NLP/LLM models.
+**LabelBridge** is a lightweight Flask middleware that enables seamless integration between [Label Studio](https://labelstud.io/) and your Transformer-based NLP/LLM models.
 It was built to overcome the lack of documentation around automated annotation input/output formats in Label Studio.

 By acting as an intelligent proxy, LabelBridge:
 - Intercepts requests from Label Studio